Your APERS Pension — What You Should Know About Non-Tradable Sovereign Debt

 As of March 31, 2025, the APERS total fund stands at $11.58 billion, with a Q1 2025 return of -0.79% (78th percentile among public fund peers) and a fiscal year-to-date return of 3.02%.
 The system serves 43,571 active members and 39,546 retirees as of March 2025, with an average annual salary of $48,794.
 The unfunded actuarial accrued liability stands at approximately $2.6 billion.
 Contributions cover 66% of benefit payouts, reinforcing the importance of disciplined investment management.

-The fund was underweight in fixed income (18.1% actual vs. 21% target) — the asset class where Israel Bonds would sit — yet neither the CIO nor Callan analyzed how Israel Bonds fit the allocation.
+The fund was underweight in fixed income (18.1% actual vs. 21% target) — the asset class where these bonds would sit — yet neither the CIO nor Callan analyzed how they fit the allocation.

 These are solid numbers.
 But even in a well-funded system, bypassing standard investment processes for a novel, illiquid asset class sets a precedent that could affect long-term outcomes.
-The question is not whether APERS can absorb a $25–50 million Israel Bonds position, but whether the decision was made through the same rigorous process applied to every other investment.
+The question is not whether APERS can absorb a $25–50 million sovereign bond position, but whether the decision was made through the same rigorous process applied to every other investment.

 What you can do